Frequently Asked Questions

 Our successful students are those who have shown an aptitude in the sciences by obtaining grades of A and B in high school.
 You can generally maintain those quality grades in college if you commit yourself to good study habits and sufficient study time.
 We have graduates who were in football, swimming, basketball, music, students' association and other activities.
 Successful students were able to manage their time wisely from the start.

 Our Doctor of Pharmacy (Pharm.D.)
 Degree is a six-year program.
 The first two years consist of prerequisite courses and the next four years make up the professional component.

 Most of the prerequisite courses are science related, especially chemistry and biological sciences, although some math is required as well.

 Examples of courses in the professional program include biomedical science, medicinal chemistry, pharmacology, therapeutics, biopharmaceutics and pharmacokinetics.
 These courses focus on the chemistry of drugs, the effects of drugs and drug therapy of diseases.

-Since most of our pre-pharmacy courses are required by several other science-related majors on campus, if you are not admitted to the professional program or if you decide pharmacy isn’t your interest, you can transfer to other science-related majors with minimal loss of credits or time.
+Since most of our prerequisite courses are required by several other science-related majors on campus, if you do not progress to the professional program or if you decide pharmacy isn’t your interest, you can transfer to other science-related majors with minimal loss of credits or time.
 These majors include chemistry, biology, microbiology, nutrition and food science, nursing, dairy and food science, medical lab science, biotechnology and some pre-professional programs.

 Alternatively, if you applied for the professional program and were not admitted and after discussion with a pharmacy advisor, you may decide to strengthen your application and apply again the next year.

 Shadowing refers to an experience in which a student observes a pharmacist and/or participates in some tasks related to pharmacy practice.
 Shadowing helps students observe the day-to-day responsibilities of a pharmacist.
 We expect a minimum of 8 hours devoted to shadowing; more is encouraged.

 To become a registered pharmacist, a person must not only graduate from an accredited college of pharmacy but also meet the internship requirement of the state in which he or she will initially be licensed.